 — Mindy Maddux, Asst.
 Dean, Drury University, Springfield, MO

-Among other historical examples and stories from his own experience, David takes a deep dive on Rosa Parks and the Montgomery Bus Boycott.
-He challenges the traditional story, which seems to paint her life as one day long, setting aside her decades of active engagement with Civil Rights issues.
-David teaches about the Women’s Political Council, who organized the boycott over a year in advance, and others who made the boycott the resounding success that it was, through years of dedicated and undramatic work.
-Through these stories, he offers the hopeful perspective that movements make large-scale change, rather than heroes, and that all of us can bring our gifts to movement work.
-It turns out that small efforts really do matter, and that there is no example in all of history of a hero effecting large-scale change in the absence of a movement, though it is often how we tell the story.
-His message is both hopeful and historical, and leaves students with a better understanding of how to have meaningful positive impact on the world around them, and how to discern what is theirs to do, and what is not.
+Through historical examples and personal stories, he makes the case that movements, rather than heroes, drive large-scale change and that all of us can bring our gifts to movement work.
+It turns out that small efforts really do matter.
+There is no example in all of history of a hero effecting large-scale change in the absence of a movement, though it is often how we tell the story.
+His message is both hopeful and historically rooted, and helps students understand how to have meaningful positive impact on the world around them, and how to discern what is theirs to do and what is not.

-LaMotte’s professional experience and life experience allow him to intersect meaningfully with many sectors of campus life, visiting classes in subjects from Poetry to Political Science, from Social Justice to Small Business, and from Marketing to Music.
-A practicing Quaker, he also often connects with campus chaplaincy programs, with a specialty in interfaith settings.
-He loves small group conversations, and can keep a large auditorium full of students engaged.
+LaMotte’s professional experience and life experience allow him to intersect meaningfully with many sectors of campus life.
+In addition to concerts and lectures, David loves to visit classes in subjects from Poetry to Political Science, from Social Justice to Small Business, and from Marketing to Music.
+As a practicing Quaker and a Presbyterian preacher’s kid, he also enjoys connecting with campus chaplaincy programs, especially in interfaith settings.

 David LaMotte is a very good partner in this important work both for our world and for the human soul.